 Erin is a partner with our firm.
 Her practice emphasizes toxic tort and product liability defense and business litigation.

 Erin joined our practice when we began preparing for the estimation trial in the Garlock bankruptcy and played a major role in the preparation and presentation of the science evidence, which resulted in the court’s finding Garlock’s liability as “relatively de minimis.”
-In the firm’s role as science expert counsel for a defendant in the asbestos personal injury litigation, she has gained extensive experience coordinating the preparation of defense experts, preparing new experts in the litigation, and deposing and preparing cross examinations of nearly every opposing expert.
+In the firm’s role as expert evidence counsel for a defendant in the asbestos personal injury litigation, she has gained extensive experience coordinating the preparation of defense experts, preparing new experts in the litigation, and deposing and preparing cross examinations of nearly every opposing expert.

 But Erin’s trial practice has not been limited to product liability defense.
 She regularly represents clients in business disputes, including recently representing a distributor against a manufacturer in a successful international arbitration hearing and appeal.